ARCH staff at the Royal Melbourne Hospital

 Discover the Royal Melbourne Hospital ARCH.

 ARCH Director - The Royal Melbourne Hospital

-Dr Karen Lawrence is interim Director of the Royal Melbourne Hospital ARCH and Director of the Royal Melbourne Hospital Clinical School, in the School of Nursing and Midwifery at La Trobe University.
-As Clinical School Director, she leads and manages academic staff located at the Royal Melbourne Hospital Clinical School and oversees the resourcing of coursework delivery.
-Dr Lawrence is passionate about improving the quality of learning in the clinical environment.
+Associate Professor Karen Lawrence is the Director of the Royal Melbourne Hospital Clinical School, in the School of Nursing and Midwifery at La Trobe University.
+As Clinical School Director, she leads and manages academic staff at the Royal Melbourne Hospital Clinical School and oversees the resourcing of coursework delivery.
+Dr Lawrence is Associate Dean Learning & Teaching and is passionate about improving the quality of learning in the clinical environment.
 She is interested in student learning and engagement, teaching and curriculum development, and simulated learning.